MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 Windows = [ SupportsAlternateCredentials = true ]
 ```

 This change will expose Windows authentication as an option in the Power BI Desktop authentication experience.
 The **SupportsAlternateCredentials** flag will expose the option to "Connect using alternative credentials".
 After this flag is enabled, you can specify explicit Windows account credentials (username and password).
-You can use this to test impersonation by providing your own account credentials.
+You can use this feature to test impersonation by providing your own account credentials.

 ### Single sign-on (SSO) authentication